-Mathematical Statistics Honours students are required to complete five modules to the total value of 84 credits (70%) and complete a research project to the value of 36 credits (30%).
-The Multivariate Analysis, Generalized Linear Models and Computation, Applied Statistics and Consulting modules (or papers) are compulsory for students registered for the BScH or BComH Mathematical Statistics degrees, that is the non-joint registrations.
-All students whose projects are supervised in the Department of Statistics are required to attend a short seminar series on typesetting mathematical documents.
+The Mathematical Statistics Honours program comprises two components: Modules or papers and a Research Project.
+Mathematical Statistics Honours students are required to complete six modules to the total value of 84 credits (70%) and complete a research project to the value of 36 credits (30%).
+The Multivariate Analysis, Generalized Linear Models and Computation, Applied Statistics and Consulting modules (or papers) are compulsory for students registered for the non-joint BScH, BComH and BBS Mathematical Statistics degrees.
 Subject to staff availability, students may choose modules from the various statistics modules/papers listed below.
-The research project includes an oral presentation to the staff, postgraduate and senior undergraduate statistics students in the Department of Statistics.
+For the honours degree, at most 14 credits (11.67%), the equivalent of one module, of the final mark may be obtained from another department.
+Students are required to attend a seminar series on typesetting mathematical documents, writing and presenting statistical research.
+The research project includes oral presentations to the staff, postgraduate and senior undergraduate statistics students in the Department of Statistics.
 Students may choose a research topic from the list of suggested topics provided at the start of each year by the staff.
 Alternatively students may suggest and subsequently discuss a topic/project with a member of staff; subject to the HoD's approval.
 These are individual research projects; to be clear they are not group work.
 Due to staff constraints, the department balances the staff work loads.
 As a result not all staff may be available to supervise Honours projects each year and students are not guaranteed their first choice research project.

+Joint Honours Degrees

 At the discretion of the Head of Department of Statistics, a student may include modules from Pure or Applied Mathematics, Economics, Computer Science or any other approved subject to read towards the honours or the joint honours degree.

+If you are doing honours jointly with another department, you are required to do between 40% and 60% of your assessment in Mathematical Statistics, with the remaining percentage coming from the other department.
+Your research project must be supervised in the Department of Statistics.
+All students whose projects are supervised in the Department of Statistics are required to attend a short seminar series on typesetting mathematical documents.

+Joint Honours Degrees: Statistics and

+For the joint honours degree where the primary registration is in the Department of Statistics, the research component of the degree must be supervised by a member of staff in the Department of Statistics and at least three modules, comprising 42 credits, must be taken from modules offered by the Department of Statistics.

+Credits Research Module Total Project 1 2 3 4 5 6 Credits Statistics Honours Degree 36 14 14 14 14 14 14 120 Statistics Joint Honours Degree 36 At least 42 Remainder 120

+Joint Honours Degrees: ... and Statistics

-For the honours degree, at most 16.8 credits (7.2%) of the final mark may be obtained from another department.
-For the joint honours degree where the primary registration is in the Department of Statistics, the research component of the degree must be supervised by a member of staff in the Department of Statistics and at least two modules, comprising 33.6 credits, must be taken from modules offered by the Department of Statistics.
-At the discretion of the Head of Department in which the student is primarily registered and in consultation with the Head of Department of Statistics, students may take modules offered by the Department of Statistics towards their BScH or BComH degree.
+For the joint honours degree where the primary registration is not in the Department of Statistics, at the discretion of the Head of Department in which the student is primarily registered and in consultation with the Head of Department of Statistics, students may take modules offered by the Department of Statistics towards their BScH, BComH, BBS degree.
+Where applicable, these students are required to have attained at least 60% in the relevant undergraduate third year Mathematical Statistics course.

-Mathematical Statistics Honours students will be charged R480,00 for handouts and for the use of textbooks for the year.
+Mathematical Statistics Honours students will be charged for handouts and for the use of textbooks for the year.
 Should these texts not be returned after the relevant examinations the cost of replacing the text will be charged to your students account.